tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 rect(x,y, w,h)
 {% endhighlight %}

-In Python, semicolons (`;`) are used as a substitute for new lines.
-The `x`/`y`/`w`/`h` variable assignments have been arranged like this as a matter of style.
-The `x`/`y` values represent the top-left corner of the square, and the `w`/`h` variables its width and height.
+In Python, semicolons (`;`) serve as a substitute for new lines.
+The `x`/`y`/`w`/`h` variable assignments have been arranged in the above manner as a matter of style.
 If you wish to avoid the semicolons, you may write each variable on its own line.
-Run the sketch and confirm that your display window matches that below.
+The `x`/`y` values represent the coordinates for the top-left corner of the square; the `w`/`h` variables, its width and height.
+Run the sketch and confirm that your display window matches the image below.

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-setup.png" />
 </figure>

 Matrices operate on vertices, whereas the `rect()` function does not.
-To move forward, substitute the `rect()` function with `quad()`
+To move forward, substitute the `rect()` function with a `quad()`.

 {% highlight py %}
 #rect(x,y, w,h)